af1381/Services-of-DevOps/PushGateway/README.md

 <mark>The Push Gateway service is used to store data that is executed for a short period of time, so that it is completed within a few seconds.
 One of its uses is to monitor bash scripts, where we can store bash script data and perform monitoring operations using Prometheus and Grafana.</mark>

-# Download and configure Push Gateway
+# 🚀📦 Download and Configure Prometheus Pushgateway

+# 📥 Download Pushgateway:
      sudo wget https://github.com/prometheus/pushgateway/releases/download/v1.5.1/pushgateway-1.10.0.freebsd-amd64.tar.gz

-# After downloading, unzip the file
+# 📦 Extract the file:
      sudo tar -xvf pushgateway-1.5.1.linux-amd64.tar.gz

-# Rename the extracted folder to make it easier to use
+# 🏷️ Rename the extracted folder for easier access:
      sudo mv pushgateway-1.5.1.linux-amd64 pushgateway

-# We need to set the Push Gateway as an operating system service so that it can be easily managed
+# ⚙️ Create a Systemd service for Pushgateway:
      sudo nano /etc/systemd/system/pushgateway.service

-* Add to File:
+# ✍️ Add to File:
         [Unit]
         Description=Prometheus Push Gateway
         After=network.target